rednik1337/CheatTurbine/README.md

 - Memory editor
 - Extremely unstable BFS pointer scanner

-_Cheat turbine is currently under active development, im trying to add new features every day_
+_Cheat turbine is currently under active development, so expect this list to grow_

 _A somewhat blurry roadmap can be found in [src/main.cpp](src/main.cpp)_